xabbu42/Master/arbeit.md

 Prehistoric relations and G3lp
 ==============================

-The following is minimal subset of the Gentzen style system G3lp without structural rules as introduced by @pulver2010 [62].
+The following system is minimal subset of the Gentzen style system G3lp without structural rules as introduced by @pulver2010 [62].
 We do replace the axioms (Axc) and (Axt) with rules $(⊃ :)_c$ and $(⊃ :)_t$ to keep to the prehistoric relations of the proof intact.
 As there is